COSC3020/little-o-proof-Powerfuljackell-1/README.md

 # Little-o

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."

-Used prior work from: https://github.com/COSC3020/little-o-proof-Powerfuljackell
+Used prior approved work from: https://github.com/COSC3020/little-o-proof-Powerfuljackell

 In addition to the big-O, big-$\Omega$, and big-$\Theta$ notation that we covered at the beginning of this class, a few other notations are sometimes